Bus, Taxi & Toy Train Fares To Darjeeling

 Pre-Paid Taxi - Know about the internal story

 If you are planning to book a pre-paid taxi on arrival at Bagdogra or NJP, you should be aware of an interesting activity that takes place there.
-Pre-Paid taxi counters (both at Bagdogra airport and NJP railway station) usually allocate a local taxi with a local driver.
-The local driver then tries to find another driver who would have come from Darjeeling, Gangtok or some other place to drop passengers and now waiting outside for a return customer.
-To them almost any amount for return is acceptable as they would otherwise have to go back empty.
-The local driver would quickly negotiate a deal with the other driver for a much smaller amount than the pre-paid rate which you have paid up at the counter.
+Pre-Paid taxi counters (both at Bagdogra airport and NJP railway station) usually allocate a local taxi with a local Siliguri based driver.
+The local driver then tries to find another driver who would have come from Darjeeling, Gangtok or other places to drop passengers and now waiting outside for a return customer.
+To those returning drivers almost any amount for return is acceptable as they would otherwise have to go back empty.
+The local driver would quickly negotiate a deal with him for a much smaller amount than the pre-paid fare which you have paid up at the counter.
 So don't be surprised if you find that having booked a pre-paid taxi, when you come outside you are transferred to another cab.
+Insist on your original booking as otherwise the security of pre-paid booking would be lost.

 Shared taxis that go up to Darjeeling are usually large Commander Jeeps or sometimes Sumos.
 There are two places from where you will get shared jeeps for Darjeeling - Outside NJP Station and next to Siliguri Main Bus Stand (i.e. Tenzing Norgay Central Bus Terminus on Hill Cart Road).
 The Siliguri bus terminus is about 8kms from NJP railway station and you can reach the bus stand by an auto or a cycle rickshaw easily within few minutes.

 The shared Jeeps take 10 persons in a jeep, and wait until all the seats are filled up.
-Usually I have seen that during the high season, the seats get filled up very quickly during the day time when a jeep arrives.
+Usually I have seen that during the high season, the seats get filled up quite quickly during the day time when a jeep arrives.
 There are often many passengers waiting for the shared jeeps.
 In low season it might take 30 - 45 minutes for all seats to get filled up.
 Usually several locals would accompany you.
-Some of them get off on the way and other local commuters picked up.
+Some of them get off on the way and new passengers may join in.

 With so many people packed into the Jeep, it can get uncomfortable at times.
 But there is a way out.
 In a shared jeep, you can actually pay and book more than one seats for yourself to buy comfort.
 For example, you can book both the seats next to the driver and occupy them yourself.
 Alternatively you can reserve four seats in the back row behind the driver's seat or the ones at the rear.
 Once booked, the driver won't let anyone else occupy those seats.
 Luggage is carried on the roof.